open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 </html>
 ```

-If you run this in the browser and see the message on the screen, you're good to go.
+If you run this in the browser and see '_My todo app_' on the screen, you're good to go.

 ## lit-element setup

-lit-element takes care of most of the boilerplate when writing components, providing a great developer experience while staying close to the browser platform.
-It does not require any build step to run in the browser, and it's only 7kb.
-This makes it an ideal lightweight choice.
+lit-element takes care of most of the boilerplate when creating components.
+This provides a great developer experience while staying close to the browser platform.
+It does not require any build steps to run in the browser.
+It's a mere 7kb in size and makes it the ideal choice if you are aiming at lightweight components.

 lit-element is written and distributed as es modules, this means we can import it using the browser's native module loader.
 Let's create a module script, and import LitElement from a CDN: